QASS/matplotlib-qml/doc/README.md

 The default is `1`.

-#### tightLayout (Boolean) (DEPRECATED)
-Readjust the plot and label positions in the figure to better fit the bounding box.
-This will soon be replaced by a Slot which allows a lot more flexibility.
-The default is `false`.

 #### shortTimerInterval (Integer)
 The Figure updates are driven by an event system.
 The short timer is responsible to propagate single standalone changes but is reset anytime an event is emitted to group changes in the figure together.
 The provided value is the timer in milliseconds.